Tom60chat/Extension-List/README.md

   - For the others :
     - Lorem Lipsum for media and visual.
 (Take the Lorem Lipsum from "Text Document.txt")
     - "hello, world" for code.
+    -
+If possible, keep the file size small (50KB~ - 1MB~), files over 100MB are not accepted.

 ### What if there is more than one extension for a type?